What Are The Benefits of a ADHD, Behaviour or Learning Evaluation For My Child?

 The hesitancy and questions are understandable, especially given the emphasis on testing and assessment in the educational system.

-These learning evaluations aim to provide insights into how your child thinks and learns, so the school and others in their life can best support them.
+These evaluations aim to provide insights into how your child thinks and learns, so the school and others in their life can best support them.

 • Make academic gains as expected for their age